-- (12) Building massing should be varied by employing variations to architectural style such as wall breaks, facade materials, recessed and projection areas, roof changes, distinct colour schemes and roof treatments. - (13) Streetwalls that abut a front or flanking yard, shall be divided into distinct sections no less than 12 metres in width, extending from the ground to at least one floor below the top of the streetwall. - (14) Each distinct section required under Subsection (2) above shall be differentiated from abutting distinct sections by using a minimum of two of the following methods: - different colours; - different materials; - different textures; - living walls; - projections not less than 0.15m (1') deep; or - vi) recesses not less than 0.15m (1') deep. - (15) Pedestrian entrances in the streetwall shall be distinguished from the streetwall by using a minimum of two of the following methods: - different colours; - different materials;
+- (12) Building massing should be varied by employing variations to architectural style such as wall breaks, facade materials, recessed and projection areas, roof changes, distinct colour schemes and roof treatments. - (13) Streetwalls that abut a front or flanking yard, shall be divided into distinct sections no less than 12 metres in width, extending from the ground to at least one floor below the top of the streetwall. - (14) Each distinct section required under Subsection (2) above shall be differentiated from abutting distinct sections by using a minimum of two of the following methods: - different colours; - ii) different materials; - iii) different textures; - iv) living walls; - v) projections not less than 0.15m (1') deep; or - vi) recesses not less than 0.15m (1') deep. - (15) Pedestrian entrances in the streetwall shall be distinguished from the streetwall by using a minimum of two of the following methods: - i) different colours; - ii) different materials;